 The official fee of £200 will be taken per application in one category with extra £50 for each extra class.

 Once the registration is received the trademark is protected for 10 years from the date of filing.
 The trademark can be renewed as many times as you wish.
 The cost of renewals are the same as the registration fee.

-The trademark registration may be cancelled at any time
+Furthermore, the trademark registration may be cancelled at any time.

 International Trademark Registration

-When registered with the UK Patent Office the trademark is only protected within UK.
-There are different ways to protect your trademark internationally, one of the most common ones for Europe is The Community Trade Mark System.
+When registering with the UK Patent Office the trademark is assuring only within UK.
+However, there are different ways to protect your trademark internationally, one of the most common ones for Europe is The Community Trade Mark System.
 It is applicable for goods and services throughout the European Union and allows to protect a trademark with one single registration in 27 countries.
 Typically, if no objections or oppositions are made during the application process the registration will take around 12 months.
-The Madrid Protocol can be used to register trademarks internationally.
+To register trademarks internationally, you can use The Madrid Protocol.
 Visit the WIPO (World Intellectual Property Organization) website to find out more about the application process.